 - Forensic audits provide in-depth, deep level scan examinations of all evidence types, including explicit P1 licenses, copyrights, exact matches, binary files, emails/URLs, expanded search terms, and source code snippet matches and fingerprint analysis to identify copy and pastes of source code.
 These look not just at the file level, but at each line of code and take a deeper look at the non-explicit evidence, reviewing items that don’t have notices identifying them as third-party code.
 Forensic Audits discover 6% more issues per project than do standard audits.

 The choice of audit type depends on company policy, business needs (such as an M&A event), market fluctuations, size and type of codebase, and threat actors.
 Managing the risk doesn’t just fall to the developers, but to a full team representing engineering, legal, leadership, and the Open Source Review Board (OSRB), as well.

-For more information about Flexera Open Source Software Audit Services, download our datasheet.
+For more information about Revenera Open Source Software Audit Services, download our datasheet.